adamritter/nostr-relaypool-ts/README.md

   - allowDuplicateEvents: by default duplicate events with the same id are filtered out.
         This option removes duplicate event filtering.

+  - allowOlderEvents: if a subscription emitted an event with kind 0 or 3 (metadata / contacts), it doesn't allow emitting older events by default.
+This option overrides that filter.

 Other API functions: